 - 2 teaspoons fennel seeds, crushed if desired

 - Preheat the oven to 400°F (204°C).
 Adjust the oven rack to the middle position.
-Take the pork out of the refrigerator and place it on the counter.
+Take the pork out of the refrigerator and let it rest on the counter while the oven heats.

 - 2. Cut each onion into quarters.
 Cut each apple in half from stem to opposite end.
-Using a 1 teaspoon-size measuring spoon or melon baller, scoop out the core and the stem.
-Place each half, cut side down, on the cutting board and cut in half again.
-You’ve just cored and quarters your apples.
+Using a 1 teaspoon-size measuring spoon or melon baller or paring knife and scoop out the core and the stem.
+Place each apple half, cut side down, on the cutting board and cut in half again.

-- 5. Slide the baking sheet in the oven and roast until an instant-read thermometer inserted in the center of the pork loin reads 145°F, 45 to 60 minutes.
+- 5. Slide the baking sheet in the oven and roast until an instant-read thermometer inserted in the center of the pork loin reads 145°F (63°C), 45 to 60 minutes.
 (You’ll probably want to start checking the pork loin after 30 minutes, just to be safe.
-A slight pink hue in the center of your cooked roast is perfectly desirable.)
+A slightly pink hue in the center of your cooked pork roast is perfectly desirable.)
 Transfer the roast pork loin to a clean cutting board and let rest 5 minutes before slicing.
 Serve with the apples and onions.